Gunmen ambush Pakistan aid convoy despite sectarian truce

 Gunmen ambushed a Pakistan convoy travelling to bring aid to a region besieged by sectarian fighting on Saturday, local government said, wounding several officials despite a ceasefire announced three days ago.

-The Kurram region of northwest Pakistan has been wracked by Sunni-Shiite violence for decades, but around 140 people have been killed since a fresh bout of fighting broke out in November.
+The Kurram region of northwest Pakistan has been wracked by sectarian violence for decades, but around 140 people have been killed since a fresh bout of fighting broke out in November.

 As feuding tribes have battled with machine guns and heavy weapons, the remote and mountainous region bordering Afghanistan has been largely cut off from the outside world.